puppetlabs/puppet-docs/source/facter/2.0/fact_overview.markdown

 Simple facts are typically made up of the following parts:

-  1. A call to `Facter.add(:fact_name)`
+  1. A call to `Facter.add(:fact_name)`:
-     * introduces a new fact *or* a new resolution for an existing fact
+     * This introduces a new fact *or* a new resolution for an existing fact.
-     * the name can be either a symbol or a string
+     * The name can be either a symbol or a string.
-     * you can optionally pass `:type => :simple` as a parameter, but it will have no effect since that's already the default
+     * You can optionally pass `:type => :simple` as a parameter, but it will have no effect since that's already the default.
-     * the rest of the fact is wrapped in the constructor's `do ... end` block
+     * The rest of the fact is wrapped in the constructor's `do ... end` block.
-  2. Zero or more `confine` statements
+  2. Zero or more `confine` statements:
-     * determines whether the fact/resolution will be executed
+     * These Determine whether the fact/resolution will be executed.
-     * can either match against the value of another fact or evaluate an arbitrary Ruby expression/block
+     * They can either match against the value of another fact or evaluate an arbitrary Ruby expression/block.
-  3. An optional `has_weight` statement
+  3. An optional `has_weight` statement:
-     * when multiple resolutions are available, the one with the highest weight will be executed and the rest will be ignored
+     * When multiple resolutions are available, the one with the highest weight will be executed and the rest will be ignored.
-     * must be an integer greater than 0
+     * It must be an integer greater than 0.
-     * defaults to the number of `confine` statements for the resolution
+     * The weight defaults to the number of `confine` statements for the resolution.
-  4. A `setcode` statement that determines the value of the fact
+  4. A `setcode` statement that determines the value of the fact:
-     * can take either a string or a block
+     * It can take either a string or a block.
-     * if given a string, Facter will execute it as a shell command and the output will be the value of the fact
+     * If given a string, Facter will execute it as a shell command and the output will be the value of the fact.
-     * if given a block, the block's return value will be the value of the fact
+     * If given a block, the block's return value will be the value of the fact.
-     * to execute shell commands within a `setcode` block, use the `Facter::Core::Execution.exec` function
+     * To execute shell commands within a `setcode` block, use the `Facter::Core::Execution.exec` function.
-     * if multiple `setcode` statements are evaluated for a single fact, Facter will only retain the newest value
+     * If multiple `setcode` statements are evaluated for a single fact, Facter will only retain the newest value.

 ## Writing Structured Facts